Complex Wavelet-Based Sinogram Segmentation for Metal Artifact Reduction in Cone-Beam CT

 The remainder of the paper is organized as follows.
-Section II reviews the framework of CBCT.
-Section III introduces the DT-CWT and describes its use for singularity extraction.
-Section IV presents the proposed MAR method step-by-step.
-Section V describes the comparison method based on image-domain hard thresholding.
-Section VI describes the simulated and experimental datasets.
-Section VII details the quantitative evaluation metrics, and Section VIII presents the results.
-Finally, Section IX concludes with a discussion and directions for future work.
+Section \ref{sec:CBCT} reviews the framework of CBCT.
+Section \ref{sec:dtcwt} introduces the DT-CWT and describes its use for singularity extraction.
+Section \ref{sec:method} presents the proposed MAR method step-by-step.
+Section \ref{sec:comparison_methods} describes the comparison method based on image-domain hard thresholding.
+Section \ref{sec:datasets} describes the simulated and experimental datasets.
+Section \ref{sec:metrics} details the quantitative evaluation metrics, and Section \ref{sec:results} presents the results.
+Finally, Sections \ref{sec:discussion} and \ref{sec:conclusion} conclude with a discussion and directions for future work.